software-development-guidelines/explicit-versioning/FAQ.md

 ## What if I inadvertently alter the public API in a way that is not compliant with the version number change (i.e. the code incorrectly introduces a major breaking change in a patch release)

 Use your best judgment.
 If you have a huge audience that will be drastically impacted by changing the behavior back to what the public API intended, then it may be best to perform a ENHANCED version release, even though the fix could strictly be considered a patch release.
-Remember, PHP CMS Versioning is all about conveying meaning by how the version number changes.
+Remember, CMS Versioning (CMSver) is all about conveying meaning by how the version number changes.
 If these changes are important to your users, use the version number to inform them.

 ## How should I handle deprecating functionality?

 Deprecating existing functionality is a normal part of software development and is often required to make forward progress.
 When you deprecate part of your public API, you should do two things: (1) update your documentation to let users know about the change, (2) issue a new minor release with the deprecation in place.
 Before you completely remove the functionality in a new ENHANCED version release there should be at least one FEATURE version release that contains the deprecation so that users can smoothly transition to the new API.

-## Does PHP CMS Versioning have a size limit on the version string?
+## Does CMS Versioning (CMSver) have a size limit on the version string?

 No, but use good judgment.
 A 255 character version string is probably overkill, for example.
 Also, specific systems may impose their own limits on the size of the string.